 The purpose of the Bachelor of Science degree in Respiratory Therapy is to prepare students to function as competent Licensed Registered Respiratory Therapists.
 Graduates of this program will be eligible to take the Registry Examinations for Advanced Level Respiratory Therapists administered by the National Board for Respiratory Care.
 Graduates will also be eligible to apply for a license to practice Respiratory Therapy in the state of Louisiana.
 Registered Respiratory Therapists may find employment opportunities in hospitals, skilled nursing facilities, physicians’ offices, home health agencies, and medical equipment supply companies.

 Students who are interested in pursuing the Bachelor of Science Degree in Respiratory Therapy must complete 56 hours of prerequisite courses in the humanities, social sciences, and basic sciences including biology, chemistry, physics, and microbiology.
 Students may enroll in these prerequisite courses during any semester.
 Enrollment in the Respiratory Therapy program is selective.
 A maximum of 20 students will be selected each year into the clinical phase (second year) of the program.
-The deadline for applying for the January class is March 15th.
+The deadline for applying for the Fall cohort is March 15th.

 The program is designed so students can complete all of the prerequisites and the professional courses within four years.
 Prerequisite courses constitute 56 credit hours and the professional portion of the curriculum constitutes 69 credit hours, for a total of 125 credit hours.
 The first year of the curriculum is composed of lecture and lab educational experiences; the clinical courses (second year) consist of lecture, laboratory courses and clinical experiences at various clinical sites in the metropolitan Baton Rouge area.
 Professional courses will focus on preparing students to provide respiratory care services in general and critical care, as well as in the long-term environment.